 \paragraph{\system.}

-We present \system, a Byzantine \broadcast system.
-As a mempool, \system uses an underlying instance of \broadcast to order batches, aggregating messages to amortize costs.
-Classic methods of batching, however, fail to also amortize authentication and deduplication: each payload in a batch still has to carry an individual public key, signature and sequence number.
+We present \system, a Byzantine \broadcast system using a novel authenticated mempool.
+Mempools amortize the cost of ordering by having an underlying instance of \broadcast order batches.
+Classic methods of batching, however, fail to also amortize authentication and deduplication: each payload in a batch still carries an individual public key, signature and sequence number.

 \system addresses this shortcoming with a new form of batches: \emph{\batches}.
 Unlike a classic batch, a \batch contains condensed information that allows to authenticate and deduplicate its messages in bulk, much faster than in existing schemes. \Batches leverage the strong ordering of \broadcast to minimize redundant information.